wahern/lunix/README.md

 # Lua Versions

-`lunix` supports the Lua 5.1, 5.2, and 5.3 APIs. `lunix` supports LuaJIT wth the caveat that when creating custom `FILE` handles using `fdopen` (directly or indirectly through, e.g., `fdup`) the process must have read access to an existing filesystem resource (presently `.` or `/dev/null`) in order to
+`lunix` supports the Lua 5.1, 5.2, 5.3 and 5.4 APIs. `lunix` supports LuaJIT with the caveat that when creating custom `FILE` handles using `fdopen` (directly or indirectly through, e.g., `fdup`) the process must have read access to an existing filesystem resource (presently `.` or `/dev/null`) in order to